catseye/NaNoGenMo-Entries-2019/Anne of Green Garbles/README.md

 representing the regular grammar; and `prev1`, the previous token, for constructing an order-2 Markov chain.

-The set of tags in a tagged tokenstream is generally
-homongenous: every token in the stream has the same set of tags, only potentially with different values for each tag.
+If every token in the stream has the same set of tags, only potentially with different values for each tag, we call it a homogenous tagged tokenstream.
+The tagged tokenstreams used in this generator are homogenous.

 ### Model JSON

 An intermediate format.

-A JSON file containing a map tagged tokens to maps of tagged tokens to frequencies.
+A JSON file containing a map from tagged tokens to maps from tagged tokens to frequencies.

 Other Features of the Generator